Why Does My Child Need A Crown?

 To protect the tooth while the crown is being made, a temporary crown is placed over the tooth.
 The temporary crown is usually made from acrylic or stainless steel and secured with temporary cement.

-The permanent crown may be created in the clinic or a dental laboratory and take up to two weeks to make.
+The permanent crown may be created in the clinic or a dental laboratory.
+If it is created in a lab, it can take up to two weeks to make.

-During the second visit, the temporary crown is removed with a tool called a crown tractor.
-The permanent crown is placed over the tooth and secured with cement and a curing light, depending on the bonding material.
-Excess cement is removed around the crown and from the gum line.
+During the second visit, the temporary crown is removed and replaced with the permanent crown.
+The permanent crown is placed over the tooth and secured with cement.
 The crown is checked for fit and bite and then adjusted as necessary.

 Caring for Dental Crowns

 Dental crowns require the same care as your natural teeth.
 This means brushing twice a day and flossing once a day.
-It is also important to see your dentist for regular dental checkups and cleanings.
-With proper care, crowns can last for many years.
+Regular dental checkups and cleaning are important to check the stability of the crown as well as the health of the gums and teeth.

 Are There Any Risks?